petershin/liferay-learn/docs/dxp/latest/en/collaboration-and-social/collaboration-and-social-overview.md

 ## Wiki

 DXP includes a full-featured Wiki application that provides a rich writing environment, article versioning, and support for multiple wiki nodes.
-Wikis in DXP are completely integrated with the portal's [user management](https://help.liferay.com/hc/articles/360029131931-Introduction-to-Managing-Users), [tagging](https://help.liferay.com/hc/articles/360028820472-Tagging-Content), and [security](https://help.liferay.com/hc/articles/360028711192-Introduction-to-Securing-Liferay-DXP) features.
+Wikis in DXP are completely integrated with the portal's [User Management](../../../../analytics-cloud/latest/en/workspace-settings/managing-users.md), [Tagging](../content-authoring-and-management/tags-and-categories.md), and [Security](../../../../courses/latest/en/liferay-administrator/security.md) features.

 ![The Wiki widget displays your wiki on a site page.](./collaboration-and-social-overview/images/02.png)